zer0def/nginxinc-kubernetes-ingress/docs-web/app-protect/troubleshooting.md

      - Misconfigured APLogConf or APPolicy.
    * - APLogConf, APPolicy or Ingress Resource.
      - The configuration is not applied.
-     - Check the events of the APLogConf, APPolicy and Ingress Resource, check the logs.
+     - Check the events of the APLogConf, APPolicy and Ingress Resource, check the logs, replace the policy.
      - APLogConf or APPolicy is invalid.
    * - NGINX.
      - The Ingress Controller NGINX verification timeouts while starting for the first time or while reloading after a change.